ncatlab/nlab-content/pages/20059.md

 ## Equivalence with simplicial sets

 One may wonder whether these models structures are equivalent to the model in [[simplicial sets]].
 This is not the case for Cartesian cubes; see [mailing-list](https://groups.google.com/d/msg/homotopytypetheory/RQkLWZ_83kQ/tAyb3zYTBQAJ).
 However, this model does form a Grothendieck [[(infinity,1)-topos]], because it satisfies the Giraud axioms.
 For deMorgan cubical sets the geometric realization is not a Quillen equivalence (because of the reversal map); the counterexample is the unit interval quotient by the symmetry); see [Sattler](#sattlerHIM).
 Whether they are equivalent by another map is not yet excluded.
-The question whether the geometric realization for the cubical sets based on distributive lattices is an equivalence is still open.
+The question whether the geometric realization for the cubical sets based on distributive lattices is an equivalence is still open, cf. also [Hackney and Rovelli](#hrInduced) and [Streicher and Weinberger](#swCuSi).

 ## References